-The New Zealand Symphony Orchestra is this country’s national full size, fulltime professional orchestra.
-One of the world’s oldest national symphony orchestras, we’ve been delighting audiences with memorable concerts and recordings since 1946.
+The New Zealand Symphony Orchestra is New Zealand’s national orchestra.
+One of the world’s oldest national symphony orchestras, we have charmed audiences with memorable concerts and recordings since 1946.

 back to top